Real-Fruit-Snacks/NotesNook-Themes/README.md

 #### 🎮 **SynthWave '84**
 Travel back to the 1980s with hot pink, cyan, and purple neon colors.
 Perfect for creative writing with a retrofuturistic vibe.

+#### 🌅 **Ayu Mirage**
+The medium-contrast variant of Ayu.
+Warmer than Dark, cooler than Light.
+Features balanced colors perfect for extended use.

 #### 💚 **Hack the Box Terminal**
 Authentic HTB theme with signature bright green (#9fef00) on dark backgrounds.
 Perfect for cybersecurity enthusiasts and terminal lovers.